Sbrunoberenguel/Sbrunoberenguel/README.md

 My Ph.D started in January 2020 in the same department and with the same advisors with which I did my Master's thesis (Why should I change something that works?).
 At that moment, my life as Ph.D student started, and here I am some years later.
 Though, the starting time was not the best 🦠😷🦠😷🦠, it allowed my to focus on publishing with less distractions (also called life).

 My research interest is on ***Computer Vision*** and ***Deep learning***, and more specifically, *scene understanding from omnidirectional images*.
 I am also interested on geometrical and photometric approaches inside the computer vision field.
 I do have some experience on geometrical solutions (with great help of my advisors), but I have mostly focused on deep learning solutions in these last years.
+In my research stay in the [CNRS-AIST JRL](https://unit.aist.go.jp/jrl-22022/en/index.html) (Japan), I also got many help from fellow researchers on photometric approaches and with the combinations of methods I started in the field of practical applications of omnidirectional cameras.

 Here I present a recollection of the publications where I participated and the available code of some of them.